Here's a breakdown of some of the benefits and drawbacks of Marcus personal loans.

 Fees and penalties

-- There are no late fees, but you’ll continue to accumulate interest on the past due amount, and final payment will increase as a result.
+Unlike some of the other online personal loan companies, Marcus by Goldman Sachs does not charge any origination fees to process your loan.
+There are also no late fees, but you’ll continue to accumulate interest on the past-due amount, and final payment will increase as a result.

-- Go to the site and enter some basic information, including the loan amount, the loan purpose and your yearly individual income.
+To apply for a Marcus personal loan, you’ll have to enter some basic information on the Marcus website, including the loan amount, the loan purpose and your yearly individual income.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.